Here is a list of resources to help with home modification.

 Easter Seals MA AT Loan

 Offers Massachusetts residents with disabilities and their families low-interest cash loans they can use to purchase assistive technology, devices and services that will increase their independence.
 The program also loans low-cost assistive devices through its Long-Term Device Loan Program.
+Some home modifications are also eligible.

 Mass Housing, Home Improvement Loan Program